KernelGamut32/terraform-fundamentals-public/exercises/06/README.md

 Terraform is *ALL* about modules.
 Every terraform working directory is really just a module that could be reused by others.
 This is one of the key capabilities of Terraform.

-* we are going to modularize the code we've been working with during this workshop
+* We are going to modularize the code we've been working with during this workshop
-* instead of constantly redeclaring everything, we are just going to reference the module that we've created and see if it works
+* Instead of constantly redeclaring everything, we are just going to reference the module that we've created and see if it works

 ### Creating a Module